RenYang-home/OpenDVC/README.md

+Our latest works on learned video compression:
+> Yang, Ren, *et al.* "Learning for video compression with hierarchical quality and recurrent enhancement." *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)*.
+2020.
+> Yang, Ren, *et al.* "Learning for Video Compression with Recurrent Auto-Encoder and Recurrent Probability Model." *arXiv preprint arXiv:2006.13560* (2020).

 # OpenDVC -- An open source implementation of Deep Video Compression (DVC)

 An open source Tensorflow implementation of the paper:

-> Lu, G., Ouyang, W., Xu, D., Zhang, X., Cai, C., & Gao, Z. (2019).
-DVC: An end-to-end deep video compression framework.
-In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR).
+> Lu, Guo, *et al.* "DVC: An end-to-end deep video compression framework." *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*.
+2019.

 In this paper, the DVC method is only optimized for PSNR.
 In our OpenDVC codes, we provide the **PSNR-optimized** re-implementation, denoted as OpenDVC (PSNR), and also the **MS-SSIM-optimized** model, denoted as OpenDVC (MS-SSIM).